cmulliss/100-days-of-code2/log.md

 Today's Progress: Still going strong with pikachu et al!

-Thoughts: Really like the tutors style of teaching, humour and experimentation.
+Thoughts: Really like the tutor's style of teaching, humour and experimentation.

 Link to work: <https://github.com/cmulliss/100-days-of-code2>